 Swift is Apple's newest programming language, designed as a replacement for Objective-C, which was originally the main programming language available across all Apple's platforms (iOS, tvOS, watchOS, macOS).
-Swift brings with it a host of improvements, and is designed from the ground up to be a safer environment in which to write apps, resulting in better-performing and more robust code, and better end-user experiences.
-App vendors are increasingly migrating to Swift to take advantage of these new features, and to make it really easy to use Tealium with Swift, we have created a brand new library, to make it as easy as possible to implement our products in your Swift apps.
+Swift brings a host of improvements and is designed from the ground up to be a safer environment in which to write apps, resulting in better-performing and more robust code, and a better end-user experience.
+App vendors are increasingly migrating to Swift to take advantage of these new features.
+To simplify using Tealium with Swift, we have created a new library to make it as easy as possible to implement our products in your Swift apps.

-Swift and Objective-C code can peacefully co-exist and is fully interoperable within the same app, so migration is relatively easy.
+Swift and Objective-C code can peacefully co-exist and is fully interoperable within the same app, making migration relatively easy.

 |Auto Tracking||/||X||Automatically tracks UIViews and Events||Present in Swift, but will not be added to Objective-C|

 |Lifecycle Tracking||X||X||Tracks App lifecycle events.||N/A|